 Speaking from personal experience HSBC, CIMB, and Maybank have the best exchange rates, but this may change over time.

 Wise is also available to expatriates and foreigners in Malaysia and it allows the transfer of money in any currency with ease.
-It provides competitive exchange rates and according to Digital News Asia, can be up to 4 times cheaper than using banks to transfer money internationally.
+It provides competitive exchange rates and can be up to 4 times cheaper than using banks to transfer money internationally.

 I have used Wise with HSBC, Maybank, and Public Bank and many friends with other local banks have used Wise too.
 It’s widely accepted and there doesn’t seem to be any issues with transfers.

 There are many convenient ways for expatriates and foreigners to make international transfers at competitive rates, making banking in Malaysia relatively easy and straightforward.

 Generally, banks in Malaysia also have the option available to transfer money within a matter of hours by using Western Union, which is supported by most local banks but the rates can be expensive.

 Moneygram is another popular way to transfer money internationally and can even be done through the CIMB or Maybank online banking facilities.
 These banks are constantly striving to make international money transfers more efficient and they usually have one of the best exchange rates.

 You can read more from this article: How to send money to Malaysia.

 Tips to Make Opening a Bank Account in Malaysia Easier